- Why the type of investor you choose changes everything

 For angel investors

 For angel investors: your story and sector knowledge matter more than your financial model.
 Angels are backing you as much as the business.
-Be specific about what you've learned, what isn't working, what the money will actually do.
-Have a basic financial model, a clean cap table, and a clear sense of how this round fits the longer funding roadmap.
+Be specific about what you've learned, what isn't working, and what the money will actually do.
+Have a basic financial model, a clean cap table, and a clear understanding of how this investment fits your funding roadmap.
 Get SEIS or EIS eligibility confirmed early.
-It meaningfully increases your attractiveness.
+It meaningfully increases your attractiveness to angel investors.

 For venture capital: product-market fit evidence is everything.
-Show retention data, growth rates, unit economics, and ideally some proof the model works beyond your first geography or customer segment.
+Show retention data, growth rates, unit economics, and ideally proof the model works beyond your initial geography or customer segment.
 VCs want to see that you understand your market size and have a credible path to owning a meaningful chunk of it.
-Your team's credibility (past exits, domain expertise, execution track record) carries a lot of weight.
+Your team's credibility (past exits, domain expertise, execution track record) matters considerably.

-The businesses that pull in the best investors at the best valuations aren't always the biggest or most glamorous.
+The businesses that attract the best investors at the best valuations aren't necessarily the biggest or most glamorous.
 They're properly prepared, clearly presented, and honest about both their strengths and the work still to do.

 For a sector-level view of where opportunities are concentrating in 2026, our small business investment opportunities UK guide covers returns, risks, and deal availability across ten sectors.